September 10. Kazinform's timeline of major events

 2005 – The Military Institute of Foreign Languages of the Kazakh Defense Ministry is opened in Almaty city.

-2006 – The launch of the sulfuric acid plant of the Stepnogorsk Mining and Chemical Plant takes place.
+2006 – The opening of the sulfuric acid plant of the Stepnogorsk Mining and Chemical Plant takes place.

 2017 – The solemn ceremony of closing the EXPO 2017 International Exhibition is held, during which the exhibition’s flag was handed over to Steen Christensen, then President of the International Exhibitions Bureau.